DC Fast Charging Cost vs Home Charging: Why Public Costs More

 Why public charging costs more

 DC fast chargers are expensive to build and operate.
 They pull enormous power, trigger utility demand charges, and need costly hardware and maintenance.
-Networks price that in at 40–45¢/kWh, and some add idle or session fees.
+Networks price all of that in at around 42¢/kWh, and some add idle or session fees.
 You are paying for speed and convenience, not the cheap overnight rate you get at home.

 When fast charging makes sense